vanboefer/lint_ii/README.md

 For a list of available properties, refer to the documentation in [`readability_analysis.py`](https://github.com/vanboefer/lint_ii/blob/main/src/lint_ii/core/readability_analysis.py) and [`sentence_analysis.py`](https://github.com/vanboefer/lint_ii/blob/main/src/lint_ii/core/sentence_analysis.py).

-#### Visualization in Colab Notebook
+#### Visualization in Jupyter Notebook (Binder)

-To visualize your readability analysis, similarly to the examples on the [LiNT-II documentation](https://vanboefer.github.io/lint_ii/) page, you can use [this colab notebook](https://colab.research.google.com/drive/1nq8TXHjdCMqqnxWbmCG4wuDJkRSijJbs?usp=sharing).
+To visualize your readability analysis, you can use [this notebook](https://mybinder.org/v2/gh/vanboefer/lint_ii/HEAD?urlpath=%2Fdoc%2Ftree%2Flint_ii_demo.ipynb).

+*Note: The Binder notebook takes a while to build (~2 minutes).
+Alternatively, you can download the repo and set up a conda environment to run the notebook locally.*

 ## What is LiNT-II?